TC97AU/apex-user-swap/README.md

 - settings_claire.cfg.

 Make sure the names you use are the same as the names you assigned in swap.py to player1 & player2.

+Alternatively, you can duplicate one users profile and settings .cfg's and simply rename.

 current.txt should start with the same name as player1.